-For those receiving job offers, the numbers are down: The average entry-level starting salary now sits at \$54,585, down from \$56,155 last year, according to numbers from cloud recruiting platform iCIMS.
-About 1 in 20 organizations are pulling full-time offers they've already made to 2020 college seniors, according to the National Association of Colleges and Employers, and 19% are undecided.
-Twenty-two percent of organizations are revoking intern offers.
+For members of the class of 2020 who received job offers, the numbers were down: The average entry-level starting salary was reported at \$54,585, down from \$56,155 in 2019, according to numbers from cloud recruiting platform iCIMS.
+About 1 in 20 companies pulled full-time offers they made to 2020 college seniors, according to the National Association of Colleges and Employers, and 19% were undecided.
+Twenty-two percent of companies revoked internship offers.